-- Test is conducted in an anechoic chamber - The test shall be performed in the radiative near field or in the far field - The minimum measurement distance is described in 7.2.1.2 - The following permitted test setups are considered - Permitted test setups for UE RF including DFF and IFF as described in Clause 5. - Direct near field (DNF) test setup - Note: No final conclusions on the feasibility of DNF setup were made. - One TRxP with a dual-polarized measurement antenna directed at the DUT - Propagation Conditions - Test method shall allow modelling of the following propagation conditions between the DUT and the emulated gNB sources - Multi-path fading propagation conditions
+- Test is conducted in an anechoic chamber - The test shall be performed in the radiative near field or in the far field - The minimum measurement distance is described in 7.2.1.2 - The following permitted test setups are considered - DFF test setup as described in Clause 5.

-- Multi-path fading propagation conditions between the DUT and the emulated gNB sources are modelled as Single probe channel models as described in subclause 8.2. - Static propagation conditions - A positioning system such that the angle between the dual-polarized measurement antenna and the DUT has at least two axes of freedom - The test method shall achieve isolation between two nominally orthogonal paths from the dual-polarised TRxP to the DUT, enabling independent control of the signals reaching each baseband receiver - Test method supports up to DL MIMO rank 2 transmissions - DUTs shall support power measurement per receiver port (SS-RSRPB).
+- Simplified DFF test setup as described in Clause 5. - IFF test setup as described in Clause 5. - Direct near field (DNF) test setup. - Note: No final conclusions on the feasibility of DNF setup were made. - One TRxP with a dual-polarized measurement antenna directed at the DUT - Propagation Conditions - Test method shall allow modelling of the following propagation conditions between the DUT and the emulated gNB sources - Multi-path fading propagation conditions - Multi-path fading propagation conditions between the DUT and the emulated gNB sources are modelled as Single probe channel models as described in clause 8.2. - Static propagation conditions - A positioning system such that the angle between the dual-polarized measurement antenna and the DUT has at least two axes of freedom - The test method shall achieve isolation between two nominally orthogonal paths from the dual-polarised TRxP to the DUT, enabling independent control of the signals reaching each baseband receiver - Test method supports up to DL MIMO rank 2 transmissions - DUTs shall support power measurement per receiver port (SS-RSRPB).
 Measurement equipment may use SS-RSRPB reporting from the DUT to achieve isolation and to enable independent control of the signals reaching each baseband receiver. - SS-RSRPB measurements and reporting are done under noise-free conditions and use static channel conditions. - Once established, the setup is expected to be fixed and to be used with UE Tx/Rx beamlock to allow testing of DUT baseband features under a "virtually cabled" scenario. - Baseline setup includes a capability to select the best UE RX beam during initial call setup. - Support of UE demodulation and CSI requirements verification for interworking scenarios - For setups intended for measurements of UE demodulation and CSI characteristics in non-standalone (NSA) mode, an LTE link antenna is used to provide the LTE link to the DUT.
 The LTE link antenna provides a stable and noise-free LTE signal without precise path loss or polarization control.
 No performance verification for LTE carriers is supported. - For setups intended for measurements of UE demodulation and CSI characteristics in NR CA mode with FR1 and FR2 inter-band NR CA, test setup provides NR FR1 link to the DUT.
 The NR FR1 link has a stable and noise-free signal without precise path loss or polarization control.
-No performance verification for NR FR1 carriers is supported. - The test system shall allow the following modes of noise emulation for UE demodulation testing: - Emulation of fixed SNR conditions at the DUT - Emulation of noise-free conditions at the DUT - Measurement system shall support the TX EVM (transmit signal error vector magnitude) not worse than 6% for QPSK/16QAM/64QAM performance requirements. - The baseline setup shall allow identification of the DUT RX beam peak direction - Note: RX beam peak search procedure for the DNF setup is undefined. - Applicability Criteria: - In case a DNF test setup is used, the system applies at least to DUTs with a device size of $D \le 15$ cm with no manufacturer declaration and corresponding SNR calculations in Annex B.3.1 need to be used. - In case a DFF or IFF test system is used that leverages the permitted methods for UE RF, the same applicability criteria as in Clause 5.2 apply and corresponding SNR calculations in Annex B.3.2 and B.3.3 respectively need to be used.
+No performance verification for NR FR1 carriers is supported. - The test system shall allow the following modes of noise emulation for UE demodulation testing: - Mode 1: Emulation of fixed SNR conditions at the DUT - Mode 2: Emulation of noise-free conditions at the DUT - Measurement system shall support the TX EVM (transmit signal error vector magnitude) not worse than 6% for QPSK/16QAM/64QAM performance requirements. - The baseline setup shall allow identification of the DUT RX beam peak direction - Note: RX beam peak search procedure for the DNF setup is undefined.